akka/akka/akka-docs/src/main/paradox/actors.md

 :  @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #import-terminated #watch }

-It should be noted that the `Terminated` message is generated independent of the order in which registration and termination occur.
+It should be noted that the `Terminated` message is generated independently of the order in which registration and termination occur.
 In particular, the watching actor will receive a `Terminated` message even if the watched actor has already been terminated at the time of registration.